-Halesowen Town Football Club is an English association football club formed in 1873, that play in Halesowen and as of 2020 are playing in the BetVictor Southern Division One Central.
-The team is nicknamed "The Yeltz".
+Halesowen Town Football Club is an English association football club formed in 1873.
+As of 2019/20, the team plays in the BetVictor Southern Division One Central.

 In the 1980s, failure to meet ground grading requirements for the Southern League lead to an overhaul of the club's facilities.
 A perimeter fence, new changing facilities (built behind the Shed), and a sponsor lounge were the first changes to be made.
-After the pitch was levelled, the three sided ground was converted to four with the addition of the uncovered terracing along the Recreation Park side of the ground.
+After the pitch was levelled, the three sided ground was converted to four with the addition of uncovered terracing along the Recreation Park side of the ground.
 In 1987, the 420 seater Harry Rudge Stand was completed on the site of the 1930s vintage wooden cover, whilst at the same time the rest of the ground received a face lift.
 The stand was extended in 1998 and again in 2000 to include toilets, boardroom, and a press box.

-The floodlights which the club won in 1983 lasted until 2001 when a new set were installed and officially inaugurated at a friendly match against Wolverhampton Wanderers.
+The floodlights, which the club had won in 1983, lasted until 2001 when a new set were installed and officially inaugurated at a friendly match against Wolverhampton Wanderers.

 More recent improvements have included the construction of the James Grove Lounge, a bar and function room, as well as a modernisation of the Shed and dressing rooms.
 Today, the ground's capacity is 3,150 people.